 There is no charge for interment for veterans and a one time nominal fee for eligible spouses and dependents.

 Credit for Military Service for State Retirement Benefits

 A participant of the state system or plan may receive credited past service or future service for active military service if the participant was honorably discharge from service.
 The period of military service for which the participant receives credited service is not on account with any other retirement system.
 Contact the nearest state personnel office for additional information and eligibility.

 Resident hunting and fishing licenses for members of the armed forces on active duty, stationed in state are available upon application.
 Complimentary licenses may be granted to veteran's 70 years or older who have been residents of this state for 25 years.
 Complimentary licenses will be issued to veterans verified by the U.S. Department of Veterans Affairs to be one hundred percent service-connected disabled and who have been a resident for one year ore more.
 Note: Contact the nearest Department of Game and Fish office.

 Arizona State Parks

-The Arizona State Parks department announced from Fort Verde State Historic Park that the agency will be instituting a new program to provide Arizona's 100% permanently disabled veterans with a "Disabled Veterans Annual Day Use pass."
-The pass will provide qualified veterans with day use access to all twenty-seven State Parks.
+Arizona State Parks Offers provides Arizona’s 100% permanently disabled veterans with a complimentary “Disabled Veterans Annual Day Use pass”.
+The pass allows qualified veterans with day use access to all twenty-seven State Parks.

 Visit the Arizona Department of Veterans Affairs website for more information about any of these programs.